gramineproject/graphene/Examples/r/README.md

 # R example

 This directory contains an example for running R in Graphene, including the Makefile and a template for generating the manifest.
-The application was tested on Ubuntu 16.04, with both normal Linux and SGX platforms.

 # Generating the manifest